 The function of the cylinder is to act as a combustion chamber and as a guide when the piston rises and falls.

 The inside of a cylinder undergoes great wear with the piston.
 In order to extend the useful life there are two techniques: you can make a surface treatment to the metal of the block or place a sleeve (dry or wet) inside to absorb the wear with the piston.

 Engine cylinders are characterized by cylinder bore and piston stroke.
 The piston stroke is the distance between its high dead center and its low dead center.
 These parameters determine the displacement or volume displaced by the movement of the pistons.

-The compression ratio is the ratio of the cylinder's internal volume when the piston is at the low dead center and the volume at the dead center high.
+The compression rate is the ratio of the internal volume of the cylinder when the piston is at bottom dead center and the volume at top dead center.

 How Is Displacement Related to the Power of an Engine?

 The power of an internal combustion engine varies depending on the cylinder diameter and the total number of cylinders.
 That is, the amount of air and fuel that is consumed inside the cylinder.
 Hence, the cylinders that allow to accommodate a greater volume of fuel have more power.

 The total displacement of a heat engine is the sum of the volume displaced by the piston in each cylinder.
 Obviously, the fuel consumption is higher the higher the displacement.